From Cannings model to Brownian motion conditioned on local time profile: Tightness

 To prove the independence and the uniform lower bound, we introduce the notion of \emph{uniform selection pairs} (Definition~\ref{def:uniform}).
 Roughly speaking, a random vector $\mathcal{V}$ consisting of $k$ vertices of $\mathscr{T}^n$ at some height $h$, together with an event $A$ depending only on the genealogy above that height, forms a uniform selection pair if, conditionally on $A$, $\mathcal{V}$ is distributed as a uniformly chosen $k$-tuple of distinct vertices at height $h$.
 Such structures naturally appear in the events we consider.

-For these events, we prove a general lemma (Lemma \ref{lem:selection_pair}) showing that their conditional probabilities can be decomposed into contributions from the genealogies above and below a given height.
-This decomposition directly yields the desired independence property and simplifies the probability estimates required for proving the uniform lower bound.
+For these events, by using the general lemma (Lemma \ref{lem:selection_pair}) for uniform selection pairs, we show that their probabilities can be decomposed into contributions from the genealogies above and below a given height.
+This decomposition then yields the desired independence property and simplifies the probability estimates required for proving the uniform lower bound.

 Finally, the uniform lower bound is obtained via the second moment method, by relating the merging probabilities to the coalescent probabilities in Corollary \ref{distinctprob} (see Proposition~\ref{p:tau_j}).